Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 “Charge Mexico $100,000 for every illegal that crosses that border because it’s trouble.”
 (See above.)

-Triple the number of U.S. Immigration and Customs Enforcement officers. (“The size of the ICE agency has not increased substantially during Trump’s presidency.)
+Triple the number of U.S. Immigration and Customs Enforcement officers.
+(The size of ICE has not increased substantially during Trump’s presidency.)

-Cancel federal funding to “sanctuary cities” that choose to not prosecute undocumented immigrants for being in the country illegally. (“Overall, the Justice Department has not been successful in withholding federal funds for so-called sanctuary cities.”)
+Cancel federal funding to “sanctuary cities” that choose to not prosecute undocumented immigrants for being in the country illegally.
+(According to PolitiFact, “Overall, the Justice Department has not been successful in withholding federal funds for so-called sanctuary cities.”)

 Immediately deport undocumented immigrants who have committed a crime, are a member of a gang or pose a security threat.
 Trump estimates this is 2 million to 3 million people, although experts say the number is much lower. and Deport the millions of undocumented immigrants who are in the United States on an expired visa.
-(Trump removed about 935,000 people during his four years — far short of the millions promised and less than Barack Obama’s first term, according to figures from the Migration Policy Institute.”
+(Trump removed about 935,000 people during his four years — far short of the millions promised and less than Obama’s first term, according to figures from the Migration Policy Institute.

 Restore the Secure Communities deportation program, which was ended by the Obama administration in 2014.
 The program was a partnership among federal, state and local law enforcement agencies that worked together to identify and deport undocumented immigrants.
 (Trump’s attempt was blocked by a judge.)